EDRN/PublicPortal/INSTALL.rst

 * The current EDRN installation directory is available for reading.
 If it's not, copy one over from some other host.
-* You're installing this software on the same host that currently runs the older EDRN portal, version 4.5.4.
+* You're installing this software on the same host that currently runs the older EDRN portal, version 4.5.6.
 * You're installing this software in a new directory, not overwriting the current EDRN installation directory.
-* The Apache HTTPD configuration may be updated as needed to reverse-proxy to this, the new EDRN software installation.

 Once the deployment process is complete, this software will become the new EDRN portal software.
-The old directory with version 4.5.4 may then be removed.
+The old directory with version 4.5.6 may then be removed.